FreeDOS prebuilt bootable USB flash drive image

 I needed to update the firmware of my HP Proliant Microserver.
 The firmware update boots FreeDOS from CD-R, but I didn't have an optical drive built into my server.
 So I was looking for some way to get FreeDOS to boot off an USB stick.

-A user told me that the image file can be PXE-booted over the network and this was used to rollout firmware updates to a bunch of servers.
+The 30M image file can be PXE-booted over the network and this was used to rollout firmware updates to a bunch of servers.

 - Download the image file which fits on your USB stick: